babinson2005/babinson2005/README.md

 ### ✨ Fun Facts

 - ⚽ I love playing **soccer** and 🏐 **volleyball**
 - ✈️ I enjoy exploring new places, foods, and cultures
+- 👕 I love putting together **creative outfits** and expressing myself through fashion
 - 🎮 Grand Champion in **Rocket League** & 2.5 K/D in **Warzone**
 - 🧠 Currently working on an **NFL predictor using gradient boosting**
 - 🏃‍♂️ I can run 100m in **11.6 seconds**